 Unless the paper is either 'United Kingdom Crown copyright' or 'a work of the US Government and in the Public Domain', the Bylaws of the IET require that copyright should belong to the IET.

->

-> Authors who choose to publish their papers open access in Electronics Letters will be asked to sign a Creative Commons Licence as opposed to a copyright form.
-In this way, the author retains the copyright to their work.
+Authors who choose to publish their papers open access in the IET Research Journals will be asked to sign a Creative Commons Licence as opposed to a copyright form.
+All Creative Commons Licence types will incur an Article Processing Charge of $1,150 USD.
+These licences allow the author to retains the copyright to their work.
 As we offer a number of different licence options for authors it is advised that authors take some time to consider which licence they would like to use when they submit their paper so as not to delay the publication of the paper on acceptance.
 Authors whose work is funded by the Wellcome Trust or Research Councils UK must sign the Creative Commons Attribution (CC BY).
 Other licences available are: Attribution-NoDerivs (CC BY-ND), Attribution-NonCommercial (CC BY-NC) and Attribution-NonCommercial-NoDerivs (CC BY-NC-ND).
 For more information on these options please see below.

->

-> Creative Commons Attribution (CC BY) This licence lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
+Creative Commons Attribution (CC BY) This licence lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licences offered.
 Recommended for maximum dissemination and use of licenced materials.
 (If your work is funded by The Wellcome Trust or Research Councils UK you must use this licence.)

 Creative Commons Attribution-NoDerivs (CC BY-ND) This licence allows for redistribution, commercial and non-commercial, as long as it is passed

 along unchanged and in whole, with credit to you.